razodactyl/gocv/README.md

 **Note, since Docker for MacOS does not provide any video device support, you won't be able run GoCV apps which require camera.**

-### Alpine 3.7 Docker image
+### More Docker images

-There is a Docker image with Alpine 3.7 that has been created by project contributor [@denismakogon](https://github.com/denismakogon).
-You can find it located at [https://github.com/denismakogon/gocv-alpine](https://github.com/denismakogon/gocv-alpine).

-## Raspbian
+There are a number of Docker images that you can use, or use as a starting point for your own needs.
+Please see https://hub.docker.com/r/gocv/opencv

-### Installation
+### Raspbian

 We have a special installation for the Raspberry Pi that includes some hardware optimizations.
 You use `make` to install OpenCV 4.12.0 with the handy `Makefile` included with this repo.
 If you already have installed OpenCV, you do not need to do so again.
 The installation performed by the `Makefile` is minimal, so it may remove OpenCV options such as Python or Java wrappers if you have already installed OpenCV some other way.